dsrao711/Automating-Login/README.md

 ## Note :

+- Download Chrome webdriver and change the path of driver accordingly in the config file
 - Change the locators and the the config file according the web app you are automating login for